helmfile/helmfile/docs/shared-configuration-across-teams.md

 # Shared Configuration Across Teams

-Assume you have a two or more teams, each works for a different internal or external service, like:
+Assume you have two or more teams, each work for a different internal or external service, like:

 - Product 1
 - Product 2